 “The CAT tool that works for you”

 We often recommend for students or others interested in translation to try MateCat in order to learn what a CAT tool is and how to use it.
-It’s free to use and includes machine translation integration.
+It’s free to use and open source and includes machine translation integration with ModernMT.
+Its AI features help linguists select the best words based on the specific context and it also helps ensure that formats regarding dates, currencies, punctuation, and so on are appropriate for the locale.
 Translated, the company that developed it, monetizes it by letting users choose to have linguists from the Translated network do the translations.

 Maxprograms: Swordfish Translation Editor